njeanne/hbonds_aggregate/README.md

-# Aggregate the contacts
+# Hydrogen bonds aggregate

-From the CSV files describing the amino acids contacts between a Region of Interest and the other regions of a protein during a Molecular Dynamics simulation, the script will produce a plot of the boxplots representing those contacts by domains and conditions and a statistical test file.
+From the CSV files describing amino acid contacts between a Region of Interest and other regions of a protein during the Molecular Dynamics simulation, the script generates a plot of boxplots representing these contacts by domain and condition, along with a file containing the results of the statistical tests.

-The input CSV data are produced by the [plot_contacts](https://github.com/njeanne/plot_contacts/tree/main) script.
+The input CSV data are produced by the [plot_hbonds](https://github.com/njeanne/plot_hbonds/tree/main) script.

 ## Conda environment